nukmuk/sheepy/README.md

 https://github.com/nukmuk/mc-3d-animation-gyatt-particle/assets/10235825/b6bb5278-4c10-4f04-b4aa-6e9159921d18

+How this example dance video was created:
+1. Export alembic from MMD using [MMDBridge](https://github.com/uimac/mmdbridge)
+2. Import into Houdini, scatter points on the surface of the mesh using a random seed every frame, change FPS to 20 since Minecraft runs at 20 ticks/second
+3. Use the script in my Houdini Digital Asset to export the points to .shny file
+4. Play animation in-game

 # Custom Shiny (.shny) file format ✨☺️
 Every frame starts with an int16 which defines how many particles the frame has.
 After that comes the particles which are 10 bytes each.
 After the last particle in the frame the next frame starts with an int16 again.
 The file uses little endian byte order.